NemeStats/NemeStats/Constributors.md

 </appSettings>
 ```

+If you want to add or improve a feature, it would probably be best to run it by us via email at nemestats@gmail.com.
+To get your code incorporated into the code base,
+you'll need to submit a pull request which will need to be reviewed by the development team.
+All business logic should be unit testing using nUnit and Rhino Automocker
+(if you need mocking).

-If you run into any issues or need help getting NemeStats running locally, just email us at nemestats@gmail.com and we'd be happy to help!
+If you run into any issues or need help getting NemeStats running locally or have other questions about contributing, just email us at nemestats@gmail.com and we'd be happy to help!